DannyRoberts95/Creative-Programming/01_Colors/README.md

 [View here](06_generateColorPal/build/)

-Generate color palettes that adhere to a specific rulesets.
+Generating color palettes that adhere to a specific rulesets.

 Press 1-9 to change the rules by which colors are generated.
 Press "C" to save the image as an ASE swatch file.